 OHA Program Responsible for Program Element: Public Health Division/Center for Prevention and Health Promotion, Maternal and Child Health/Family Connects Oregon

 Description.
-Funds provided under this Agreement for the Community Lead may only be used in accordance with, and subject to, the requirements and limitations set forth below to plan, implement and sustain community alignment activities central to the Family Connects model that was selected for universal newborn nurse home visiting.
+Funds provided under this Agreement for the Community Lead may only be used in accordance with, and subject to, the requirements and limitations set forth below to plan, implement and sustain community alignment activities central to the Family Connects model that was selected for universally offered newborn nurse home visiting.

 The Family Connects model was developed within the context of the Durham Family Initiative, funded by the Duke Endowment in 2002, with the primary goal of reducing community rates of child maltreatment.
 The program centers on a theory-driven and evidence-based assessment of child and family strengths and needs, provided in an informal and family-friendly manner.
-As a community-based program, Family Connects supports new parents in caring for their newborn(s), offers physical assessments of the mother and the baby, answers questions about caring for the newborn(s), and connects families with community resources based on their interest.
+As a community-based program, Family Connects supports new parents in caring for their newborn(s), offers physical assessments of the caregiver and the newborn, answers questions about caring for the newborn(s), and connects families with community resources based on their interest.
 In addition, through this connection to resources, Family Connects helps to identify gaps in critical community-wide resources with the goal of working toward increasing needed services locally.

 Family Connects is a systems level transformation that uses an evidence-based, newborn nurse home visiting program to provide services to families and children, assist in aligning resources that support families with newborns, and maximize population reach through its universal implementation within a community.
 The goals of Family Connects are:

-1. To connect with a mother to enhance maternal skills and self-efficacy
+1. To connect with a caregiver to enhance caregiver skills and self-efficacy

 2. To assess each family’s unique strengths and interest in additional supports